 The close to a fun and loving day is set in a crimson sunset to a slightly different rhyme, that ends beautifully.

 “I am a bird.
 I glide into arms open wide.
 I’m the hands that hold and the eyes that shine… when it’s you and it’s me and the sea.”

 Poetry picture books are delightful and this one is just gorgeous.
 I guarantee you’ll enjoy reading this book with your little one!
 So do check it out!!

-Suggested age: Read aloud to 2+.
-Read by self 5+.
+Suggested read aloud to 3+.
 Recommended for a beginner reader.